 We have oceanfront condos for sale from Cocoa Beach down to Melbourne Beach.

-Click the button below to see what’s currently for sale along the entire east coast of Brevard County.
+Click the button below to see all oceanfront condos for sale in Brevard County.

 Purchasing a Condo with a VA Loan

 If you plan on purchasing a condo with a VA loan, your options are pretty limited.
 The condo complex needs to be pre-approved by the VA and their requirements are pretty strict.
 Click the link below to see what condo’s are currently for sale that are VA approved.

 For dog lovers, the one big downside to living in a condo is that the vast majority of them allow only small dogs.
 We at Florida Coast Realty Partners heard your frustration and after doing extensive research we came up with a list of condominium associations that allow any size dog!
 Click the buttons below to see what is currently available.
 Please note that although these complexes don’t have weight limits for dogs, they may restrict certain breeds and/or the total number of pets allowed.
 While we used due diligence in creating this list, it should not be relied upon – always be sure to read all condo association rules before making a purchase.